 It is the biggest fort they’ve found in the Himalayas.
 The Masroor Rock temples, which were carved out of stone by hand, are also a part of this trek.

 4. Kangra Art Museum

 The Kangra Art Museum is close to the Dharamsala bus stand.
-It has many things that in it regarding the old Buddhist and Tibetan culture.
+It has many things in it regarding the old Buddhist and Tibetan cultures.
 There are artifacts that are hundreds of years old like clothing, paintings, old weapons, utensils, and statues from temples.

 This museum walks you through Tibetan history, giving you a greater understanding of their way of life and what they’ve been through.

 This amazing site is home to the Masroor rock temples.
 There are 15 in total and each is dedicated to an Indian character.
 Every character is backed by a wonderful story.
 These rock-cut temples dating back to the 8th century.
 The fact that they were hand-carved so long ago is what makes their detail so impressive.